 Dividend Yield is displayed as a percentage figure.

-A company’s profitability expressed on a per share basis and calculated by dividing the company's annual earnings after tax by the number do shares in issue.
+A measure of a company’s profitability for each share it has issued.
+It is worked out by dividing the company's annual earnings after tax by the number of shares it has issued.

-A collective investment vehicle which tracks indices.
-They can allow low cost exposure to the performance of an index as quickly and efficiently as the most liquid UK stocks.
-These are open ended investments and do not usually have initial charges and their annual management charges can be much lower.
+A collective investment vehicle which tracks market indices.
+They can allow low cost exposure to the performance of an index and shares in ETFs are traded, like other shares, on a stock exchange.

 Euro - common currency of the European Union.

 An organised market that gives companies access to raise capital by issuing shares and other securities and then facilitates dealing in those securities through trading platforms and services.

-The maximum number of shares that the market makers are obliged to quote for (in other words, to offer to buy or sell) a particular security.
+The maximum number of shares that market makers are obliged to quote for (in other words, to offer to buy or sell) a particular security.
 EMS is based on the percentage of the share's average daily turnover in the previous year.

 An index of the share prices of the UK's 100 largest companies by capitalisation.

-The share process of the 250 companies that follow the top 100 (comprising the FTSE 100).
+The index of the share prices of the 250 UK listed companies that follow the top 100 (comprising the FTSE 100).

-The generic term used to describe collective investment vehicles in which money is pooled, which is invested in a portfolio of securities with a common investment purpose.
+The generic term used to describe collective investment vehicles in which money is pooled and invested in a portfolio of securities with a common investment purpose.
 Examples of different fund types include Unit Trusts, OEICs and ETFs.

 Securities or goods bought or sold at a fixed price for future delivery.
-There may be no intention to take them up but to rely upon price changes in order to sell them at a profit before delivery.
+There may be no intention to take them up but instead to rely on price changes to sell them at a profit before delivery.

 Companies are financed by a combination of money they borrow and money that has been invested by shareholders.
-A gearing ratio will tell how much a company has borrowed on relation to the amount of the shareholders funds in the business.
+A gearing ratio will tell how much a company has borrowed compared to how much shareholders have invested in the business.

-A meeting of the shareholders of a company is usually held on an annual basis - commonly known as the AGM - at which business such as reception of the Directors' report and accounts, declarations of dividends, election of Directors is held.
+A meeting of the shareholders of a company is usually held on an annual basis - commonly known as the AGM - at which company business is done.
+This might include approving the Directors' report and accounts, declaring dividends and electing Directors.

-If something happens within the company that requires the shareholders to meet before the next scheduled AGM, then an extraordinary general meetings is held, commonly known as an EGM.
+If something happens that means shareholders need to meet before the next scheduled AGM, then an extraordinary general meetings is held, commonly known as an EGM.

 Indicators of a company's growth potential

-This is the minimum pension which an occupational pension scheme has to provide for those employees who were contracted out of the State Earnings-Related Pension Scheme (SERPS) between 6 April 1978 and 5 April 1997.
-The amount is said to be 'broadly equivalent' to the amount the member would have received had they not beencontracted out.
+This is the minimum pension that a company (or occupational) pension scheme has to provide for those employees who were contracted out of the State Earnings-Related Pension Scheme (SERPS) between 6 April 1978 and 5 April 1997.
+The amount is said to be 'broadly equivalent' to the amount the member would have received had they not been contracted-out.

-These are investment funds, which are not generally made available to the public, that are permitted to undertake a wider range of investments and trading activities than other types of investment fund.
-Hedge funds can use a wide range of investment approaches.
-For example they can use short positions which mean they can benefit when an asset price falls or use long positions which benefit when asset rise in value.
-They can use derivatives or can borrow money which is then used to generate returns.
+A type of fund (not generally made available to the public) that can take part in a wider range of investment and trading activities than other types of fund.
+For example they can use ‘short’ positions which mean they can benefit when an asset price falls or use ‘long’ positions which benefit when asset rise in value.
+They can also use derivatives or can borrow money which is then used to generate returns.

-A statistical measure of the changes in a portfolio of stocks representing a portion on the overall market.
+A statistical measure of the changes in a portfolio of stocks representing all or part of an overall market.
 For instance, the FTSE 100 and the S&P500 are examples of indices.

-A type of share offered by an OEIC fund which could provide you with a regular pay-out of income.
+A type of share offered by a fund which could provide you with a regular pay-out of income.

-An investment fund that follows the make-up of a market index, such as the FTSE 100 Index.
+A fund that follows the make-up of a market index, such as the FTSE 100 Index.
 While the value of the investment will go up and down in line with the index that it aims to match, the value of the fund won't exactly match the index it tracks.
-This could be, for example because of various expenses associated with running a fund or if the fund has purchased just a representative proportion of stocks in the index.
+This could be, for example because of expenses associated with running a fund or if the fund has bought just a representative sample of stocks in the index.

 When prices of a selected group of items are going up, the rate of increase in process is the rate of inflation.
 The rate of inflation depends on the range of goods measured.
 Inflation results in a reduction in the purchasing power of money.
 Conversely, deflation results in an increase in the purchasing power of money.

-a dividend which is declared and distributed before the company's annual earnings have been calculated.
+A dividend that is declared and distributed before a company's annual earnings have been calculated.
 These dividends are usually distributed six-monthly or quarterly.